intellicook/app-controller/README.md

 ## Development Setup

-The project uses ASP.NET Core on C# 12 and .NET 8.0.
+The project uses [ASP.NET Core](https://dotnet.microsoft.com/en-us/apps/aspnet) on C# 12 and .NET 8.0, and [Entity Framework Core 8](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore).
+Since I am using JetBrains Rider, I will be able to provide more instructions for setting up the project in Rider.

-1. Clone the repository
+1. Clone the repository.

-2. If you use an IDE that support solution file, you can find the solution file `AppController.sln` in the root.
+2. To open the projects, open the [AppController.sln](AppController.sln) solution file found in the root of the repository.

-3. Run the following commands to install the Husky.Net pre-commit hooks, which can help check if your formatting will pass the CI on GitHub.
+3. Run the following commands to install the [Husky.Net](https://alirezanet.github.io/Husky.Net/) pre-commit hooks, which can help check if your formatting will pass the GitHub workflows before you commit.

    ```bash
    # Restore the tools defined in .config/dotnet-tools.json